 - Birch J, Curtis P & James A (2007) Sense and Sensibilities: In Search of the Child-Friendly Hospital.
 Built Environment, 33(4), 405-416.

 - Ellis B & Birch JC (2006) Revisiting the role of values and attitudes in geographic education: The use of ethnographic methodology and materials.
 Geography, 91(3), 262-271.

-- Birch JC & Palmer JA (2003) Education for Sustainability.
-The Contribution and Potential of a Non-Government Organisation.
+- Palmer JA & Birch JC (2003) Education for sustainability: the contribution and potential of a non-governmental organisation.
 Environmental Education Research, 9(4), 447-460.

 - James A, Curtis P & Birch J (2007) Care and control in the construction of children’s citizenship In Williams JM & Invernizzi A (Ed.), Children and Citizenship London: Sage Publications Ltd. View this article in WRRO

 - Birch JC & Palmer JA (2005) Changing Academic Perspectives in Environmental Education: From Within and Outside the Field In Johnson EA & Mappin MJ (Ed.), Environmental Education or Advocacy: Perspectives of Ecology and Education in Environmental Education (pp. 114-137).
 Cambridge: Cambridge University Press.